Cloud Vulnerability DB

 A community-led vulnerabilities database

-GitLab has released patches to address this vulnerability in versions 18.3.5, 18.4.3, and 18.5.1.
-Organizations running affected versions are strongly recommended to upgrade to the latest patched version immediately.
+GitLab has released patches in versions 18.3.5, 18.4.3, and 18.5.1 to address this vulnerability.
+Users are strongly recommended to upgrade to these patched versions immediately.
 GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take action (GitLab Release).

 Source: This report was generated using AI